SOC 2 ComplianceData protection begins with your choice of vendors. Ensure your cloud software providers are SOC 2 compliant.

-SOC 2 is an auditing procedure that ensures that service providers securely manage the computing environment and data to protect the interests and the privacy of its clients.
+SOC 2 is an auditing procedure performed by an objective third party that ensures service providers securely manage the computing environment and data to protect the interests and the privacy of their clients.

 SOC 2 certification is issued by independent external auditors.
-They assess the extent to which a vendor complies with the five trust principles based on the systems and processes in place.
+In accordance with the AICPA guidelines, these auditors assess the extent to which a vendor’s systems and processes comply with all criteria outlined within the following five trust principles.

 The availability principle refers to the accessibility of the system, products or services as stipulated by a contract or service level agreement (SLA).
 As such, the minimum acceptable performance level for system availability is set by both parties.

 This principle involves security-related criteria that may affect availability.
 Monitoring network performance and availability, site failover and security incident handling are critical in this context.

 3. Processing Integrity